mrseidel/book-ics4u-processing-java/big_data.md

 There are two types of data: structured, and unstructured.
 Unstructured data tends not to be well formatted, and is difficult to parse through with a computer program.
 Structures data, on the other hand, is easy to work with and parse through with a computer program.

 ###Methods of Dealing with the Data
+There are a few methods of dealing with the large amounts of data:

+* Threads
+* Read in the data by chunking it

+[Threading](https://docs.oracle.com/javase/tutorial/essential/concurrency/procthread.html) is a very advanced concept and will not be covered in this book.

+--Incomplete--

 ###Assignment